maplibre/maplibre-gl-directions/CONTRIBUTING.md

 ## Project Structure

 The source files of the library itself are located under the `/src` folder.
 The `/src/main.ts` is the main entry point.
 The `/src/directions` folder contains everything related to the plugin's main purpose.
-The `/src/control` folder contains all the UI-Control-related source code (is currently WIP).
+The `/src/control` folder contains all the UI-Control-related source code.

 TypeDoc is responsible for building all the API documentation.
 The API documentation is built from the library sources and from the files located under the `/doc` folder.